inhahe/bouncers/README.md

 * r: re-randomize all the bouncers

 You'll probably have to cycle through a few sets (pressing r) before you find a good one.

+BTW: If you assemble the .asm files, the target files should be .com, not .exe.